lssfau/pystencils-sfg/docs/source/usage/config_and_cli.md

   the generator script to set some of its configuration options; see [Command-Line Options](#cmdline_options)
 - **Project Configuration:** When embedded into a larger project, using a build system such as CMake, generator scripts may be configured globally within that project by the use of a *configuration module*.
-  Settings specified inside that configuration module are always overridden by the former to configuration sources.
+  Settings specified inside that configuration module are always overridden by the two other configuration sources listed above.
   For details on configuration modules, refer to the guide on [Project and Build System Integration](#guide_project_integration).

 (inline_config)=